Automating Computational Design with Generative AI

-\textit{Generative Design} is using generative computer approaches like evolutionary or agent-based algorithms to generate and evaluate designs \cite{caldas2008generation,krish2011practical}.
-More recent approaches are starting to adopt Graph representations \cite{gan2022bim} and Deep Neural Networks for generative tasks \cite{min2023floor, rahbar2022architectural, weber2022automated}.
-The challenge in those approaches is that they are bound in their generation capability by the underlying generation rules and representation (e.\,g.\ genome encoding) and cannot in a creative way recombine them.
+\textit{Generative Design} is using evolutionary or agent-based algorithms to generate whole designs \cite{caldas2008generation,krish2011practical}.
+The challenge in those approaches is that they are bound in their generation capability by the underlying generation rules and representations (e.\,g.\ genome encoding) and cannot recombine them in creative ways.
 Further they are prone to generate random results outside of the requested targets due to their probabilistic or non-deterministic nature of their search \cite{caetano2020computational,chaszar2016generating}.